HasanMajdi/Unit2-HasanMajdi/README.md

 **Utilitarianism:** When designing a new system, we usually try to design it for the greatest good for the greatest number of people.
 Utilitarianism • When designing a new system, we usually try to design it for the greatest good for the greatest number of people.

+**Logic Gates:** A combinational circuit that performs an elementary logic operation and usually involves one output.

 **What is Usability?**

 It is part of user experience.